N3R4i/mouse2joystick_shadPS4/README.md

 # New features
  * **Deadzone compensation** - Allows the user to entirely eliminate the ingame deadzone.
 The value (between 0-1) represents the position where the stick tilt will start when the mouse is moved.
 Should be set the same as the ingame deadzone (which can be found by trial and error).
 Bloodborne has a fairly large deadzone, around 0.37.
 This means you have to tilt the stick to at least 37% of its full range, otherwise no camera movement is registered.
 So, if you set this to 0.37 then any mouse movement will cause the stick to start at 37% of its full range, thus eliminating the deadzone.
 If set to 1 then any mouse movement will cause full stick tilt.
  * **Mouse acceleration** - A very simple implentation, increases stick sensitivity the faster the mouse moves.
 Set to 0 to disable it.
  * **BloodBorne Bonus Buttons [B<sup>4</sup>]** - Fromsoft games like to do this thing where roll, backstep, sprint and jump are all the same button.
 This doesn't have to be this way, so I implemented hotkeys for these actions, so now you can bind each of these actions to separate keys.
-I also added a jump attack key.
-Later I may add a save-and-quit hotkey.
+I also added a jump attack and a save&quit hotkey.

 # Settings Overview
  * **General**